5.3.3 |

 belief, thus being nothing else than belief.
 (And therefore it

 does not deserve the epithet epistemic.)
-The domains and

-'relative natural conception of the world' prevailing in a
+constitute, the 'relative natural conception of the world' prevailing in a

 But now, it is also argued that often 'elements are included in